reflectoring/reflectoring.github.io/_posts/2020-01-21-flyway-spring-boot-multitenancy.md

   auto: 0058-multitenant
 ---

-Multitenancy applications support work with different customers, who want to separate their data from each other.
+Multitenancy applications support work with different customers who want to separate their data from each other.
 A multitenancy application uses the same business logic for all tenants but persists their data in different places.
 If we want to make some changes to the database, we have to do it for every tenant.